aptos-foundation/AIPs/aips/code-verification-api.md

 ## Operation Details(example)

 - Users request verification for a specific module in the explorer.
-- When making a request, parameters such as address, network, module name, and compiler version are sent together.
+- When making a request, parameters such as address, network, and module name are sent together.
-- The API server compiles the on-chain metadata based on user information and compares it to the on-chain bytecode.
+- The API server identifies the on-chain package metadata which declares the module and compiles this package.
+The resulting bytecode is compared with the bytecode on-chain.
 - Results such as isMatched are returned.
 - The explorer stores the verification status in the Database for utilization.